 Why does my cat follow me to the bathroom?

 When we are in the restroom, we prefer to hang out there alone.
 It’s not exactly a social time for us excluding the mobile device that sometimes finds its way into the bathroom with us.
 Your cat, however, does not care what you are doing in there, and if you attempt to shut the door, this triggers their curiosity even more than usual.
 What is this strange contraption separating me from you?
 Are you coming back?
 Will you ever feed me again?
 The list is endless, really.
-And thus triggers their odd cat behaviors into overdrive.
+And thus, triggers their odd cat behavior into overdrive.

 By leaving the room to relieve yourself and putting a barrier between the two of you, this only intrigues your cat’s curious nature even more.
 Now, we would never go into our cat’s litter box while they’re handling their business, but I think it goes without saying that your cat just doesn’t care about your privacy.
 But in defense of felines, neither do dogs!